spatie/laravel-settings/README.md

     | Settings
     |--------------------------------------------------------------------------
     |
-    | You can register all the settings dto's here
+    | You can register all the settings dto's here.
     |
     */

     'settings' => [

     ],